frnsys/nomadic/readme.md

 ![](screenshots/01.png)
 (more screenshots at the end)

+`nomadic`...

-`nomadic` is a simple daemon/web service that makes managing notes nicer.
+- is a simple daemon/web service that makes managing notes nicer.

-`nomadic` supports a simple directory structure of markdown, txt, and pdf notes and any other files which are referenced from them. `nomadic` provides an easier way of searching through and browsing those files through either the command line or a simple web interface.
+- supports a simple directory structure of markdown, txt, and pdf notes and any other files which are referenced from them.
+- provides an easier way of searching through and browsing those files through either the command line or a simple web interface.

-For example:
+For example, you might have a folder like this:

     notes
-    ├── economics
+    ├── math
-    │   ├── more economics notes.pdf
-    │   ├── my economics notes.md
+    │   ├── my math notes.md
     │   └── assets
     │       └── some image.png
     ├── programming